xgenereux/xgenereux.github.io/_posts/2199-01-01-future-post.md

 ### What I learnt from this proof

 This proof is interesting but it has flaws.
 I feel it does a good job at justifying why the additive inverse and the multiplicative inverse might come up in a question about perpendicular lines, so in that sense, it is a justified proof.
 As for motivation of the steps, we are not too far off.
-Indeed, since *perpendicular* is a geometric notion, we are motivated to think about the transformations $mx \to -mx$ and $mx \to x/m$ geometrically.
+Indeed, since *perpendicular* is a geometric notion, we are motivated to think about the transformations $mx \mapsto -mx$ and $mx \mapsto x/m$ geometrically.
 Translating the reflexions into information about angles, we can deduce that the total of the angles must be $90$ degrees.

 That being said, one could argue that this proof is not really formal: Here, we sweep under the rug the fact that we really get the reflexions we affirmed together with other technicalities, although none of this is really hard to prove.
 Here, the justification and motivation gained is balanced by the fact that we lost the really straightforward proof given at the beginning.